eOnofri04/AlphaStructures.jl/docs/src/gettingStarted.md

 include("src/AlphaStructures.jl")
 ```

-If you want, you can test if everithyng is working fine by running
+If you want, you can test if everything is working fine by running
 ```julia
 include("test/runtests.jl")
 ```